Home

 Light background fabrics give this quilt a more traditional feel.
 A dark background can add a lot of drama and give the quilt a more contemporary look.
 Or reverse the lights and darks completely for a totally new look.

-A limited fabric palette and/or a limited value palette emphasizes the 'chain' effect.
+A limited fabric palette and/or a limited value palette emphasizes the 'chain' pattern.

-Strip piecing is the most efficient way to piece these blocks, particularly with a limited fabric palette.
+Strip piecing is the most efficient way to piece this pattern, particularly with a limited fabric palette.
 Should you choose the 'scrappy route' to use up some of your fabric stash, the cutting and piecing takes a bit more time due to the different sizes of the fabric scraps you'll use up.

 The open spaces in Block 2 of both the 'double' and 'triple' Irish Chain blocks are perfect for adding quilting designs to personalize this beginner quilt pattern.